ThomasTeklu/Active-Directory-Walkthrough/README.md

 To set up this Active Directory Environment, we'll need to create two virtual machines: one serving as a domain controller (DC), and one as a client.
 Open up Azure and create a resource group.
 Within the resource group, create a virtual netowrk and a subnet.

-After that, again within that same resource gropu, create the virtual machine that will serve as the DC.
+After that, again within that same resource group, create the virtual machine that will serve as the DC.
 Remember that in order for it to function as DC, the "image" needs to be specifically Micorsoft Server OS.
 Either one of the two in the image below will work.

 ![image](https://github.com/user-attachments/assets/837e62ab-c68d-4af1-af74-a541ae6da5b2)